Classification of Students

 International Baccalaureate.
 Credit is granted for International Baccalaureate Higher Level examination passed

 with a score of 4 or higher.
-Contact the Evaluations Office, Joyal Administration
+Contact Admissions and Records, Joyal Administration

 English Placement Test

-The English Placement Test (EPT) is designed to assess the reading and writing skills of students entering the California State University.
-The CSU EPT must be completed by all non-exempt entering undergraduates prior to enrollment in any course, including developmental courses.
+The English Placement Test (EPT) is designed to assess the level of reading and writing skills of students entering the California State University.
+The CSU EPT must be completed by all non-exempt entering undergraduates prior to enrollment in any course, including remedial courses.
 Students who score 147 or above on the EPT will be placed in college-level composition classes.

 Exemptions from the EPT are granted only to those who present proof of one of the following:

-- A score of 500 or above on the critical reading section of the College Board SAT Reasoning Test
+- Old SAT: A score of 500 or above on the Critical Reading section of the old SAT Reasoning Test

-- A score of 22 or above on the American College Testing (ACT) English Test
+- A score of 22 or above on the ACT English Test

 - A score of 3 or above on either the Language and Composition or Composition and Literature examination of the College Board Scholastic Advanced Placement Program

-- Completion of a course that transfers to a CSU and satisfies the requirement in Qualitative Reasoning, provided such a course was completed with a grade of C or better
+- Completion and transfer to CSU of the credits for a college course that satisfies the CSU General Education requirement in English Composition, provided such a course was completed with a grade of C or better

-- A result of Standard Exceeded: Ready for CSU college-level coursework in English on the California Assessment of Student Performance and Progress (CAASPP) exam
+- A result of Standard Exceeded: “Ready” for CSU or participating CCC college-level coursework in mathematics on the CAASPP Early Assessment Program (EAP) exam.

-- 460-490 on the Critical Reading portion of the SAT Reasoning Test
+(2) Old SAT: A score between 490 - 540 on the mathematics section of the old SAT Reasoning Test

-- 19-21 on the English portion of the ACT Test
+(3) A score between 20 - 22 on the mathematics section of the ACT Test

-- A score of 550 or above on the Mathematics section of the College Board SAT Reasoning Test
+- Old SAT: A score of 550 or above on the mathematics section of the old SAT Reasoning Test

 - A score of 3 or above on the College Board Advanced Placement Statistics examination